zdravkov/kendo-docs/getting-started/web/pivotgrid/olap-cube-setup.md

 - *User credentials*,  required if an authenticated access needs to be used
 - The server response to the *OPTIONS method* requests

-The above points can be combined in a two general steps:
+The above points can be combined in two general steps:

 1. Configure HTTP Response Headers (point 1 to 4)
 2. Configure OPTIONS method server response (point 5)

 ### Configure HTTP Response Headers

-The following list of HTTP Response Headers shows the settings required for enabling the IIS CORS behavior:
+The following list of HTTP Response Headers shows the settings required to enable the IIS CORS behavior:

 <table>
     <tbody>